jknapka/DrosophilaGRN/README.md

 OTHER,       5,        5,           1,         2,            1.0
 ```

+The columns are the cell type, source gene level, maximum source gene level,
+target level to use when the interaction is simulated for the corresponding
+source level, maximum target level, and "house noise" level.

 To begin implementing a simulation plan, source and target gene expression
 profiles are chosen at random from the genes present in the original
 "real" dataset.
 (The expression profiles are written out by
 conserved-interactions.r to a file called data/geneStats.csv.
 That
 has to happen before a simulation can be run.)

-The columns are the cell type, source gene level, maximum source gene level,
-target level to use when the interaction is simulated for the corresponding
-source level, maximum target level, and "house noise" level.
+Then source and target
+gene IDs are chosen from the simulated dataset; the data for these genes
+will be overwritten by the simulated expression values.

 When simulating expression data for a cell of type EB, a random row from
 the celltype=EB rows will be chosen.
 The source gene's level will be set